CenterForAssessment/NCME_2022_Project/README.md

 located in this top directory are:

-##  All_States
+###  All_States

 This component contains the "state" specific data analysis and report generation content.
-Although this project has been framed as a workflow across multiple states, this could be envisioned in other ways where many projects resemble each other, but separation is required: school level analysis and reporting, different branches of a simulation study, annual analysis/reporting within a single organization, etc.
+Although this project has been framed as a workflow across multiple states, this could be envisioned in other ways where many projects resemble each other, but separation is required: school level analysis and reporting, different branches of a simulation study, annual analysis/reporting within a single organization, technical reports, etc.

 Each "state" has its own sub directory that houses "Initial_Data_Analysis", "Report_Analyses", "Data" and "Documentation" directories.
 These represent the